localstack/docs/content/en/getting-started/help-and-support.md

 Make sure to follow the issue templates and provide as much information as possible.
 If you have discovered outdated documentation, please on our [documentation](https://github.com/localstack/docs).

-## Pro support
+## Dedicated support

-LocalStack Support Team provides comprehensive support for all the Pro users, including the Team and Enterprise plans.
+Dedicated customer support is available to all the LocalStack users with an active subscription.

 The support team is available to help you with: